wikidi/flowreader-chrome-extension/doc/en/description.md

-Feedly notifier is a tiny extension that keeps you up to date with your feedly subscriptions.
+FlowReader notifier is a tiny extension that keeps you up to date with your FlowReader subscriptions.

 **Features**